QianChenGitHub/Xeon-FPGA-based-BigData-acceleration/README.md

 Quick Start Compile Scripts:

-You can use "sh make" command to quick compile and run project test.
+You can use "sh make" command at project root path to quick compile and run project test.

 Compile steps: